-When a foreign national applies for permanent residence in the United States, immigration officials are obligated in most cases to make sure that the intending immigrant has adequate means of financial support and is not likely to become a public charge.
+When a foreign national applies for permanent residence in the United States, immigration officials must confirm that the intending immigrant has adequate means of financial support and is not likely to become a public charge.
 USCIS requires Form I-864, Affidavit of Support, for most family-based applications and some employment-based applications.
 It’s a contract between a sponsor and the U.S. government, in which the sponsor promises to support the intending immigrant if he or she is unable to do so on their own.
 It’s a back-up plan in case the immigrant has financial problems.

 Preparing this mandatory form can be difficult.
-We’ve compiled the top 7 questions about Form I-864, Affidavit of Support:
+We’ve compiled the top nine Form I-864, Affidavit of Support questions:

 Do I need to submit a Form I-864, Affidavit of Support, with my green card application?